2026

 13-14th May 2026

-Delegates may choose to attend either day or participate in both to maximise learning, networking, and professional development
+Attend one day or both to maximise learning, networking, and strategic value.

 Day 1 – Tailings, Mine Closure & Legacy Landforms